-Date , 20
+Date , 19 20

-Fire Cl hief or Urba an Forester
+Fire Chief or Urban Forester

-City of f Palo Alto
+City of Palo Alto

-(b) Such notice shall be published at least twice in a newspaper published and circulated within the city, the first publication of which shall be at least ten days prior to the time fixed by the council for hearing objections.
+(b) Such notice shall be published at least twice in a newspaper published and circulated in said within the city, the first publication of which shall be at least ten days prior to the time fixed by the council for hearing objections.

-8.08.040 Hearing on notice.
+8.08.040 Hearing - Power of councilon notice.

-At the time stated in the notice, the council shall hear and consider any and all objections to the proposed destruction or removal of such weeds and may continue the hearing from time to time.
+At the time stated in the notice, the council shall hear and consider any and all objections to the proposed destruction or removal of such weeds, and may continue the hearing from time to time.
 The council, by motion or resolution, shall allow or overrule any or all objections, if any, after which the council shall thereupon be deemed to have acquired jurisdiction to proceed and perform the work of destruction and removal of such weeds.